theshadow27/docs-mcp-server/README.md

     Restart your AI assistant application after updating the configuration.

+    Note: The Docker Compose setup runs the Docs MCP Server in HTTP mode (via SSE) by design, as it's intended as a standalone, connectable instance.
+It does not support stdio communication.

 6.  **Access the Web Interface:**
     The web interface will be available at `http://localhost:6281`.